 During early B-cell development, IGH genes are assembled from multiple polymorphic gene segments that undergo rearrangements and selection, generating VDJ combinations that are unique in both length and sequence for each B cell.
 In addition, new acquired (somatic) point mutations are introduced into the variable (V) regions of mature B cells during the germinal center reaction in lymph nodes, and this process is called somatic hypermutation (SHM).
-Since chronic lymphocytic leukemia (CLL) originates from the malignant transformation of single lymphoid cells, each daughter cell shares 1 or (sometimes) more unique "clonal" antigen receptor gene rearrangements, which are cell and therefore tumor specific (ie, a tumor cell "fingerprint").
+Since chronic lymphocytic leukemia (CLL) originates from the malignant transformation of single lymphoid cells, each daughter cell shares 1 or (sometimes) more unique "clonal" antigen receptor gene rearrangements, which are cell and, therefore, tumor specific (ie, a tumor cell "fingerprint").
 Clonal IGHV gene hypermutation status provides important prognostic information for patients with CLL and small lymphocytic lymphoma (SLL).
-The presence of IGH somatic hypermutation (SHM) is defined as greater or equal to 2% difference from the germline VH gene sequence identity (mutated), whereas less than 2% difference is considered no somatic hypermutation (unmutated).
-The status of somatic hypermutation has clear influence on the median survival of CLL patients.
-Hypermutation of the IGH variable region is strongly predictive of a good prognosis while lack of mutation predicts a poorer prognosis.
+The presence of IGH SHM is defined as greater or equal to 2% difference from the germline VH gene sequence identity (mutated), whereas less than 2% difference is considered no SHM (unmutated).
+The status of SHM has clear influence on the median survival of CLL patients.
+Hypermutation of the IGH variable region is strongly predictive of a good prognosis, while lack of mutation predicts a poorer prognosis.
 Although the determination of mutation status can be accomplished by PCR followed by Sanger sequencing, this approach only allows for analysis of single samples at a time.
 Next-generation sequencing (NGS) technology (eg, using the Illumina MiSeq platform) represents a significant improvement over existing Sanger assays by allowing for batch sample analysis and simultaneous identification of clonal IGH rearrangement, the tumor-specific rearrangement sequence, and determination of somatic mutation percent.

 Providing prognostic information in patients with newly diagnosed B-cell chronic lymphocytic leukemia